 Strengthening the Writing Muscle

 The #WritersLife witnesses one or more “serious” writing sessions on a near-daily basis (rest = rejuvenation!).
-Staring down a fresh sheet of paper, or a blank screen, offers intimidation.
+Staring down a fresh sheet of paper, or a blank screen, intimidates.
 The go-to response typically involves writing about what you know.
 It’s safe, and comfortable.

 Going a step beyond involves exercising untapped writing muscles: visiting the unplanned, tackling the say whaaa?!.
 Composing a 6-word story fulfills the mission.
-To pull off this feat, I began by creating a daily poke.
+To pull off this feat, my first step focused on creating a daily poke.

 Configuring an IFTTT Automated Prompt

 The Daily Post site provides a prompt each day.
 I know me: despite noble intentions, the inevitable death of a habit’s honeymoon period will yield my dwindling allegiance.
 Wary of my likely failure t visit that site day after day, I protected me from me by reaching out to an eFriend, IFTTT.

 I created an applet at IFTTT, marrying the Daily Prompt feed with my iOS.Prompts calendar.
 The images provide configuration specifics.
 The needed RSS link, reproduced here for your copy/paste ease:

 IFTTT leads you through the two-step setup process.
 The “if” requires the Feed channel; the “that” involves either the Google Calendar or iOS Calendar channel.
 You could instead marry the Feed with EverNote, OneNote, ToDoist, a DropBox or Google Drive file, or any other channel at IFTTT.
 I chose the iOS calendar because:

 - I’m in and out of CalenGoo, my calendar app, a few times each day.
 By confining the prompt to my calendar, no extra steps are required to see and digest the day’s prompt.